adangc53/walkthrough-bot-dotnet/README-Kubernetes.md

               servicePort: 80
     ```

-27. Let's execute the yaml definition.
+26. Let's execute the yaml definition.

     ```bash
     kubectl apply -f ingress-route.yaml
     ```

+27. Now let's expose the deployment to internet.

+    ```bash
+    kubectl expose deployment walkthrough-bot-dotnet --name=walkthrough-bot-dotnet
+    ```

-28. If you do the previous steps correctly you will be able to access with a valid HTTPS certificate in your browser: https://wbd-aks-ingress.centralus.cloudapp.azure.com.
+28. If you do the previous steps correctly you will be able to access with a valid HTTPS certificate in your browser: `https://{PUBLIC UNIQUE DNS ALIAS}.centralus.cloudapp.azure.com`.

     <div style="text-align:center">
         <img src="http://rcervantes.me/images/walkthrough-bot-dotnet-kubernetes-https.png" />